 The friendship of two iconic artworks in Seattle’s Fremont arts district is threatened when one, a bronze statue of Vladimir Lenin, is deemed politically offensive and is slated for removal.
-The other statue, a concrete troll, urges Lenin to redeem himself by rescuing a troubled man contemplating suicide.
-But the results are not what the friends envisioned.
+The other statue, a concrete troll, urges Lenin to redeem himself by stopping a troubled man’s suicide attempt.

 Buy “Heroes of the Bridge” in the ebook The Colored Lens: Winter 2020.
 With stories by Jamie Lackey, Michael J. Wyant, Jr., Nick Wisseman, Karter Mycroft, Janna Layton, Stephen Taylor, Douglas J. Eboch and Matt Ingoldby.